sparkflows/sparkflows-docs/docs/incorta/admin-guide/chidori-connection.rst

 Configure Chidori Connection
 =====================

-Sparkflows enables you to create "Chidori Connection" and use it to submit jobs/workflows.
+Sparkflows enables you to create Chidori Connection and use it to submit jobs/workflows.
 Connections can be at various levels:

-  * Global  : Everyone has access to these connections.
+  * **Global**: Everyone has access to these connections.
-  * Group   : Users belonging to the group have access to these connections.
+  * **Group**: Users belonging to the group have access to these connections.
-  * Project : The owner of the project and the groups with which the project has been shared with have access to the project level connections.
+  * **Project**: The owner of the project and the groups with which the project has been shared with have access to the project level connections.

-This page show how to create a "Chidori Connection" in Fire Insights.
+This document provides steps to create a Chidori Connection in Fire Insights.

-Enable Chidori in Sparkflows
+Step 1 : Enable Chidori in Sparkflows
 ++++++++++

+#.
+Login to **Sparkflows application**
-Login to ``Sparkflows`` application -> ``Administration`` -> ``Configurations`` -> ``Connection`` -> and enable Chidori connection by setting the below parameter:
+#.
+Navigate to **Administration -> Configurations -> Connection** and enable **Chidori connection** by setting the below parameter:

 ::